tonypowa/shop-fast-alerting-demo/README.md

 **Observability Stack:**
 - Grafana 12 - Dashboards and alerting
-- Prometheus - Metrics collection
+- **Alloy - Unified observability collector** ⭐ (metrics, logs, traces)
-- Loki + Alloy - Log aggregation
+- Prometheus - Metrics storage
-- **Tempo - Distributed tracing** ⭐ NEW!
+- Loki - Log storage
-- Alloy - Unified observability collector (logs + traces)
+- Tempo - Trace storage
 - PostgreSQL - Business database

-> 🚀 **Why Alloy?** This demo uses Grafana Alloy, the modern unified observability collector.
-Alloy collects both logs AND traces from your services, forwarding logs to Loki and traces to Tempo.
-It features better performance, cleaner configuration syntax (River), and native support for OpenTelemetry.
+> 🚀 **Why Alloy?** This demo showcases Grafana Alloy as a **true unified collector** for all three pillars of observability.
+Instead of multiple agents (Promtail for logs, Prometheus for metrics, separate trace collector), Alloy does it all!
+It collects metrics, logs, AND traces from your services and routes them to the appropriate backends (Prometheus, Loki, Tempo).
+This simplifies your architecture, reduces resource usage, and provides better visibility into your telemetry pipeline via the built-in UI.

 > 🔍 **Complete Observability:** This demo showcases the **three pillars of observability**: metrics (Prometheus), logs (Loki), and **traces (Tempo)** - all correlated in Grafana for powerful debugging!